 Stage 3: Identity Tolerance – An individual surrounds themselves with others who identify as homosexuals and begin to form a peer group for support and knowledge

-Stage 4: Identity Acceptance – An individual outwardly acknowledges his or her homosexual but internally struggles, looks for cues from social group to determine the proper way to present him or her self to the public
+Stage 4: Identity Acceptance – An individual outwardly acknowledges his or her homosexuality but internally struggles, looks for cues from social groups to determine the proper way to present him or herself to the public

 Stage 5: Identity Pride – An individual deepens themselves in homosexual culture, often minimizing heterosexual peers; feelings of anger and strong political advocacy for gay rights and a less heterosexist society

 Stage 6: Identity Synthesis – An individual integrates their sexual identity as part of their holistic identity, assimilates into dominant culture with a secure and positive self-concept

 For many LGBT individuals, the goal of therapy is not to work through the “Coming out” processor to explore their LGBT identity.
 Instead, the focus of treatment might be how the individual is adjusting to career related-stress, spirituality, romantic relationship issues, school performance, parent-child relationships, phases of life, aging, etc.

 Therapy at Clarity Clinic offers best therapeutic practices to LGBT individuals by providing the highest level of care and embodying quality professional behavior.
 We have an understanding of the needs, issues, norms, of the LGBT community.
 Our therapists are affirming and welcome LGBT clients.